 - Peggy Young sued UPS in 2008 for refusing to make reasonable accommodation for her pregnancy, as discussed in an article on Fortune.
-Ms. Young, who had been working as a part-time UPS truck driver for 4 years, took a leave of absence for in vitro fertilization.
-She became pregnant and, on the advice of her midwife, asked to return to light duty or her regular job as a truck driver, which did not typically require her to lift heavy packages.
+Ms. Young, who had been working as a part-time UPS truck driver for 4 years, took a leave of absence for in vitro fertilization (one of many fertility options available).
+She became pregnant and, on the advice of her midwife, asked to return to light-duty or her regular job as a truck driver, which did not typically require her to lift heavy packages.
 According to Ms. Young, her manager told her the company offered that type of light duty to employees with physical ailments, such as sleep apnea, but not to pregnant employees.
-Neither was she allowed to return to her previous job because of liability issues.
+Neither was she allowed returning to her previous job because of liability issues.
 Peggy Young appealed her case all the way to the U.S. Supreme Court and won.
 The case was sent back to the lower court and ultimately settled.

 - Roxy Leger, a bookkeeper for HCS Medical Staffing, was fired for taking maternity leave, as reported in an article in HuffPost Parents.
 U.S. EEOC filed suit on Ms. Leger’s behalf, and the employer was ordered to pay her $148,340, including $100,000 in compensatory and punitive damages.